JoseBalado/Spanish-Logicians-at-the-University-of-Paris/philosophers/Gaspar-Lax.md

 | **Alma Mater**       | University of Paris                    |
 | **Main Interests**   | Logic, Mathematics                     |

-**Gaspar Lax** was an Aragonese philosopher and logician.
+**Gaspar Lax** was an Aragonese philosopher, logician and mathematician.
 He was born in Sariñena (Huesca) in 1487, the son of Leonor de la Cueva and Gaspar Lax, a physician, and had two brothers and four sisters[^1].

 After a brief stay at the Estudio de Artes in Zaragoza, he went to Paris at the age of 17.